 About San Giovanni in Laterano

-San Giovanni in Laterano, or Rome Cathedral, is a basilica known to many as the “cathedral of the world”, by virtue of the fact that it is the cathedral of Rome and thus the seat of the Pope.
+San Giovanni in Laterano, or Rome Cathedral, is a basilica known to many as the ‘cathedral of the world’ by virtue that it is the cathedral of Rome and thus the seat of the Pope.

-Founded by the Roman Emperor Constantine the Great in the early fourth century, San Giovanni in Laterano was dedicated to John the Evangelist and John the Baptist.
+Founded by the Roman Emperor Constantine the Great in the early 4th century, San Giovanni in Laterano was dedicated first to Jesus Christ and then to John the Evangelist and John the Baptist.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.